Tsukina-7mochi/neblua/readme.md

 # NebLua

 NebLua is a tiny zero-dependency bundler for Lua.
-Lua 5.3 supported but it may work for Lua 5.4.
+Lua 5.4 supported but it may work for Lua 5.3.

 ## Features

 - Bundle `require`, `loadfile` and `dofile` functions
-- Text import by `requireText`
+- Text import with `requireText`

 ## Installation